Pennsylvania

 Why roof repair issues happen in Allentown homes

-• Flashing wear can show up before the rest of the roof looks visibly worn from the ground.
+• Flashing at chimneys, sidewalls, and roof-to-wall transitions can start failing before the larger roof field looks obviously spent from the ground.

 Why that matters